 Under Code of Virginia § 58.1-15, the rate is 2 percent higher than the federal interest rate.

 Why did it take so long for the state audit?

-We make every effort to perform our audit ASAP but the taxpayer is made aware of audit by IRS sooner than we are.
-Under Code of VA Section 58.1, as a taxpayer, you were supposed to amend immediately after the IRS audit.
+We make every effort to perform our audit as soon as possible but the taxpayer is made aware of an IRS before the Department of Taxation is notified.
+Under Code of Virginia § 58.1-311, as a taxpayer, you are required to filed an amended Virginia return immediately after the IRS audit.

 What if I filed an amended Federal Income Tax Return (Form 1040X) with the IRS?